-Instructor Led Training- this word gives you a picture of Instructor in the classroom with a PowerPoint (PPT) and the learners with their notebooks.
+Instructor-Led Training- this word gives you a picture of the Instructor in the classroom with a PowerPoint (PPT) and the learners with their notebooks.
 This was the leading traditional learning method used for employee training and development.
-But the trend shows steady decline in instructor led training over the last few years.
+But the trend shows a steady decline in instructor-led training over the last few years.
 As new learning technologies emerge, there is an improvement in the efficiency of training and lower the cost of training per employee.
 Most of the organizations are embracing digital information and delivering online training to make the training more dynamic and adaptable.

-Here are some best practices you need to be aware of while implementing eLearning.
+Here are some best practices you need to be aware of while implementing Rapid eLearning to convert ILT to eLearning courses.

 - Mind the learning gap